Overview

 Corwin J. Carr is a senior associate in the firm’s Compensation & Employment Group.
 Corwin has extensive experience conducting internal investigations and representing companies in labor and employment disputes before administrative agencies and in federal court.
 Corwin secured a jury and bench verdict in favor of a major US city in a federal court case alleging race and political affiliation discrimination.
 In addition to trial work, Corwin has represented companies and institutions in arbitration and mediation.

-As an associate in the firm's Litigation group, Audrey Springer-Wilson concentrates her practice on a wide range of complex litigation matters.
+Audrey Springer-Wilson is an associate in the firm's Litigation Group.
+Audrey concentrates her practice on a wide range of complex litigation matters.
 Prior to joining BFKN, Audrey clerked for the Honorable Steven M. Colloton on the U.S. Court of Appeals for the Eighth Circuit.
 During law school, Audrey gained valuable litigation experience in the Michigan Law School Veterans Legal Clinic, where she litigated on behalf of indigent veterans in Michigan.